womanium-quantum/Quantum-AI-for-Climate/README.md

 _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.

+For this project, we want to show the potential of quantum computing to optimizing the modern electrical grid.
+We want to make an accessible portal to show others this potential and pave a pathway for current grid providers to consider quantum computing solutions when planning grid modernization.

+1. Translate from inputs of OSM power data or ___ to a `pandapower` network
+1. Run various optimization algorithms on the network classically.
+1. Use D-Wave quantum annealing to accelerate the optimizations with quantum computing

+We solve the following optimization problems with quantum methods:
+1. Microgrid formation from predicted load
+1. Optimal power flow equation solving

 ### Project Presentation Deck:
 _Link a 5min. presentation recording or deck here._